pokhrel-sh/Swift/README.md

-THis is a work in progress and I will be working on it until it is done.
+This is a work in progress and I will be working on it until it is done.

 The status for the project will be given below with dates.